NadeemDin/azure-database-migration172/README.md

 To test this we can simply edit the connection to our database, authenticate with a 'new account' and sign in with the new user details.
 User will only have read-only access.

+## Thoughts
+Azure offers a seamless user experience, enticing users to integrate more with its services through its intuitive interface and abundance of tools.